 Author contributions: Su ZJ, Guo ZS, and Wan HT designed the study, collected and analyzed the data, explained the data, drafted the manuscript, and performed the literature review; Hong XY performed the surgery and contributed to preoperative and postoperative imaging and analysis and interpretation of pathological and immunohistochemical results; Su ZJ revised the language of the manuscript and made critical revisions to finalize the version submitted; Hong XY provided critical expertise, approved the submitted article, and agreed to be responsible for all aspects of the work; All authors made read and approved the submitted version.

-Corresponding author: Xin-Yu Hong, PhD, Neurosurgeon, Professor, Department of Neurosurgical Oncology, The First Hospital of Jilin University, No. 71, Xinmin Street, Changchun City, Changchun 130000, Jilin Province, China. hongxy@jlu.edu.cn
+Corresponding author: Xin-Yu Hong, PhD, Neurosurgeon, Professor, Department of Neurosurgical Oncology, The First Hospital of Jilin University, No. 71 Xinmin Street, Changchun City, Changchun 130000, Jilin Province, China. hongxy@jlu.edu.cn

 Received: June 30, 2022